Unimodular measures on the space of all Riemannian manifolds: The foliated structure of

 When $X $ is a $d$-dimensional Riemannian foliated space, there is a `leaf map'

 defined by mapping each point $x$ to the isometry class of the pointed manifold $(L_x,x)$, where $L_x$ is the leaf of $X $ containing $x $.
 We claim:

-\begin {proposition}[The leaf map is Borel] If $U \subset \mathcal M ^ d $ is open, then $\mathcal L^{-1}(U) = \cup_{i\in I} O_i \cap C_i,$ where each $O_i$ is open and each $C_i $ is closed in $X $. \end {proposition}
+\begin {proposition}[The leaf map is Borel] If $U \subset \mathcal M ^ d $ is open, then $\mathcal L^{-1}(U) = \cup_{i\in \BN} O_i \cap C_i,$ where each $O_i$ is open and each $C_i $ is closed in $X $. \end {proposition}

 In \cite[Lemma 2.8]{Lessabrownian}, Lessa showed that the leaf map is measurable when the Borel $\sigma $-algebra of $X$ is completed with respect to any Borel probability measure on $X$.
 The proof is a general argument that any construction in a Lebesgue space that does not use the axiom of choice is measurable, and uses the existence of an inaccessible cardinal.
 He remarks that a more direct investigation of the regularity of $\mathcal L$ can probably be performed, which is what we do here.
-We should also mention that \'Alvarez L\'opez and Candel \cite{Alvarezturbulent} into the Gromov-Hausdorff space of pointed metric spaces, and have observed, for instance, that it is continuous on the union of leaves without holonomy.
+We should also mention that \'Alvarez L\'opez and Candel \cite{Alvarezturbulent} study the leaf map from a foliated space into the Gromov-Hausdorff space of pointed metric spaces, and have observed, for instance, that it is continuous on the union of leaves without holonomy.
 See also \cite{Alvarezuniversal}, where together with Barral Lij\'o, they study the leaf map into $\mathcal M^d$.

 The key to proving Proposition \ref {leafBorel} is the following slight extension of a result of Lessa \cite[Theorems 4.1 \& 4.3]{Lessabrownian}, which we prove in the appendix.

 \begin {reptheorem}{foliationcompactness} Suppose $X $ is a $d$-dimensional Riemannian foliated space in which $x_i \to x$ is a convergent sequence of points.
 Then $\mathcal L(x_i)$ is pre-compact in $\mathcal M ^ d $, and every accumulation point is a pointed Riemannian cover of $\mathcal L (x)$. \end {reptheorem}